How Does Online Bill Pay Work?

 The Cost of Online Bill Pay Services

-Electronic Funds Transfer Vs. Mailing a Check
+Electronic Funds Transfer vs. Mailing a Check

-It's best to set up payments with companies that will accept them electronically because this creates a seamless online payment arc.
-But online bill pay services can also usually cut and mail a check in situations where electronic payments are not accepted.
+Payments can be sent from your account in two ways: electronic funds transfer or a paper check.
+Working with companies who will accept electronic payments can create a seamless online payment arc.
+Online bill pay services can also usually cut and mail a check in situations where electronic payments are not accepted.
 Be sure to allow extra time and plan ahead—usually five business days—for the check to be cut and mailed.

 Yes, online bill pay is perfectly safe.
 Transactions and other personal and financial information are heavily encrypted to prevent theft and fraud.
 You can also follow some simple tips for paying bills online to make using these services even safer.
-For example, a good rule of thumb is avoid clicking on payment links from an email.
+For example, a good rule of thumb is to avoid clicking on payment links from an email.
 Always log onto the online bill pay service directly through a web browser, using your unique login and password.